mattiasmucherie/academy-layout-styling/assessmenttraining/tasks.md

 ### Bonus:

-Use a anyonymous self calling method and await the result instead of using .then()
+Use a anonymous self calling method and await the result instead of using .then()

 # Layout and Styling